Two tankers collided in Egypt's Suez Canal, briefly disrupting traffic in the vital waterway

-CAIRO (AP) — Two tankers carrying oil products and liquefied natural gas collided in the Suez Canal, briefly disrupting traffic through the global waterway, Egyptian authorities said Wednesday.
+CAIRO (AP) — Two tankers carrying oil products and liquefied natural gas collided in a single-lane stretch of the Suez Canal, briefly disrupting traffic through the global waterway before it was cleared, Egyptian authorities said Wednesday.

-The Suez Canal authority said in a statement that the BW Lesmes, a Singapore-flagged tanker that carries liquefied natural gas, suffered a mechanical malfunction Tuesday night and ran aground while transiting through the canal.
-The Burri, a Cayman Islands-flagged oil products tanker, collided with the broken vessel.
+The Suez Canal Authority said in a statement that the BW Lesmes, a Singapore-flagged tanker that carries liquefied natural gas, suffered a mechanical malfunction in its propulsion and steering systems on Tuesday night.
+It ran aground after which the Burri, a Cayman Islands-flagged oil products tanker, collided with it at the 144 kilometer (89 mile) -mark of the waterway, the canal said.

-The collision disrupted traffic for several hours before it resumed after the two tankers were towed away, the Suez Canal authority said.
-The two tankers were part of a convoy transiting through the canal from the Mediterranean Sea to the Red Sea.
+The collision disrupted traffic for several hours while the canal authority deployed tugboats to tow the two tankers away.
+The two were part of a convoy of vessels transiting through the canal from the Mediterranean Sea to the Red Sea.

-“We’ve immediately handled the breakdowns ... and traffic will go back to normal in both directions within the coming hours,” said Adm.
-Ossama Rabei, the head of the canal authority, in the statement.
+“Traffic will go back to normal in both directions within the coming hours,” Adm.
+Ossama Rabei, the head of the canal authority, said earlier Wednesday, before tugboats removed the tankers and cleared the waterway.

 About 10% of world trade flows through the canal, a major source of foreign currency for the Egyptian government.